rickstaa/todoist-global-shortcuts-WIN10/README.md

 This is done by running the following command: explorer shell:AppsFolder/AppUserModelID

 In this "AppUserModelID" refers to the AppUserModelID of the app you want to load.
-An excellent guide on how to find the AppUserModelID can be found on: https://jcutrer.com/howto/windows/find-aumid
+An excellent guide on how to find the AppUserModelID is located on: https://jcutrer.com/howto/windows/find-aumid

 When the AppUserModelID is found it can be used in to create an "AutoHotKey" file.
 This workaround just automates this process.